-Usually, the extent of a patient’s metastasis is used to estimate how advanced the diagnosis is, but there isn’t a standard staging system accepted for mesothelioma yet.
+Usually, the extent of a patient’s metastasis is used to estimate how advanced the diagnosis is, but mesothelioma is challenging to stage due to the complex nature of the cancer.
 This means that different doctors may have different criteria for what is considered stage 3 or 4.

 Some doctors may favor a staging system based on the type of treatment acceptable for certain patients as well.
 This makes finding a specialist an absolute must for patients with advanced mesothelioma.